Information Security, Cybersecurity and System Availability

 Challenges and Commitments

-GGC is well aware of the risks relating to information technology and cyber security which present themselves in the forms of obstacles from external attacks on the IT system or internal leakage of personal and corporate data.
-Such risks can affect the Company’s operations and the safety of the personal data of employees, customers and suppliers.
+Therefore, GGC is well aware of the risks relating to information technology and cyber security which present themselves in the forms of obstacles from external attacks on the IT system or internal leakage of personal and corporate data.
+Such risks can affect GGC’s operations and the safety of the personal data of employees, customers and suppliers.
 Therefore, GGC strives to develop a system that creates an IT shield through a secure governance structure and compliance with the Personal Data Protection Act as well as trainings to create confidence, knowledge and understanding for employees.

 Key Stakeholders